 “Which house?”
 Jax damn near growled.

 “WHAT?!”
-Before his mother even had the chance to explain Jax took off like a bat out of hell.
+Before his mother even had the chance to explain, Jax took off like a bat out of hell.

 Jax pulled up to the house and saw Tara’s car parked in the driveway.
 This had the man shaking his head in disbelief.
-He hopped off his bike and headed inside.
+He hopped off his bike then headed inside.
 The first thing he did was plug that cellphone in so he could check in on the girls and Abel.

 “What in the…” Jax murmured as she’d redecorated the entire house.